erebe/personal-server/README.md

 bconf-set-selections && apt-get install unattended-upgrades -y'

 ```
-With that the machine will install security update by its own, without requesting us to type manually `apt-get update && apt-get upgrade`
+With that the machine is installing security update by its own, without requesting us to type manually `apt-get update && apt-get upgrade`

 ### Secure SSH server
 Next is improving the security of our ssh server.

 We are going to disable password authentication and allowing only public key authentication.
-As our ssh keys are encrypted in our repository, they will be always available to us if needed, as long as we have the GPG key.
+As our ssh keys are encrypted in our repository, they will be always available to us if needed (as long as we have the GPG key).

 The main config options for your sshd_config
 ```bash